GuduleLapointe/opensim-debian/ROADMAP.md

   Will be placed in etc/simulators-available and enabled by default

 $ opensim enable SimName

 $ opensim disable SimName

-  Enable or disable instance, by adding or removing soft link in the corresponding *-enabled folder
+-  Enable or disable instance, by adding or removing soft link in the corresponding *-enabled folder

 $ opensim online

-  See online users
+- Show who's on line

 $ opensim status

-  See open instances
+- Show open instances

 Could be great
 --------------